-Assessment.
-In all occasions, the schema size increases in the long run (Fig. 2 to 4).
-We frequently observe some shrinking events in the timeline of schema growth in all data sets.
-However, all data sets demonstrate the tendency to grow over time.
+Assessment: In all occasions, the schema size increases in the long run (Figs. 2-4).
+We frequently observe some shrinking events in the timeline of schema growth in all datasets.
+However, all datasets demonstrate the tendency to grow over time.

 At the same time, we also have differences from traditional software systems: as with Law I, the term "continually" is questionable.
-As already mentioned (refer to Law III and Fig. 2 to 4), change comes with frequent (and sometimes long) periods of calmness, where the size of the schema does not change (or changes very little).
+As already mentioned (refer to Law III and Figs. 2-4), change comes with frequent (and sometimes long) periods of calmness, where the size of the schema does not change (or changes very little).
 Calmness is clearly a phenomenon not encountered in the study of traditional software systems by Lehman and acquires extra importance if one also considers that in our study we have isolated only the commits to the files with the database schema and not the commits to the entire information system that uses it: this means that there are versions of the system, for which the schema remained stable while the surrounding code changed.